kosich/rxjs-autorun/README.md

 *We might introduce [alternative APIs](https://github.com/kosich/rxjs-autorun/issues/3) to help with this*

-Also note that you might want different handling of unused subscriptions, please see []() section for details.
+Also note that you might want different handling of unused subscriptions, please see [strength](#-strength) section for details.

 ### Synchronous values skipping